wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl-mba/ensure-app-website-compatibility-with-microsoft-edge/includes/2-use-internet-explorer-mode-legacy-sites.md

     - Microsoft Edge 78 or later, "Configure the Enterprise Mode Site List"
     - Internet Explorer, "Use the Enterprise Mode IE website list"

     > [!NOTE]
     > We only process one Enterprise Mode Site List.
 The Microsoft Edge site list policy takes precedence over the Internet Explorer site list policy.

-- All Intranet sites when the **Send all intranet sites to Internet Explorer** group policy is enabled (Microsoft Edge 77 or later.)
+- Enable the **Send all intranet sites to Internet Explorer** group policy setting for Microsoft Edge 77 or later, so all intranet sites open in IE mode.

 ### IE mode supports the following Internet Explorer functionality